What is a sympathectomy?

 What happens after a sympathectomy?

 After the procedure, you will be taken to the recovery room for observation.
-Your recovery process will vary depending on the type of procedure performed and the type of anesthesia that is given.
-The incision site will be monitored closely.
+Your recovery process will vary depending on the type of procedure done and the type of anesthesia that is given.
+The incision sites will be checked often.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room.

 Most people can go home the day after the surgery.
 You should plan to have someone give you a ride home.